paveloom-d/dev/README.md

   "foreground": "#f0eff1"
 ```

-This one is based on [synthwave-everything](https://atomcorp.github.io/themes/?theme=synthwave-everything), which, I believe, was supposed to be used for local development.
+This one is based on [synthwave-everything](https://atomcorp.github.io/themes/?theme=synthwave-everything), which, I guess, was supposed to be used for local development.
 I made some changes to make it usable for remote development.
 So, with this being set up correctly, it should be looking something like this:

 ![](https://github.com/paveloom-d/dev/raw/master/.github/pictures/colors.png)